misiektoja/instagram_monitor/docs/usage.md

 For ntfy.sh or a self-hosted ntfy server:

 1. Choose a hard-to-guess topic such as `instagram-monitor-long-random-value`.
 2. In the setup wizard, enter either an ntfy.sh topic name or a complete topic URL such as `https://ntfy.sh/instagram-monitor-long-random-value`.
 The wizard expands a bare topic name to an ntfy.sh URL.
-For a self-hosted server, the Web Dashboard or manual configuration, enter the complete HTTP or HTTPS URL.
+For a self-hosted server, the Web Dashboard or manual configuration, enter the complete HTTPS topic URL.
 3. Set `WEBHOOK_PROVIDER = "ntfy"` in `instagram_monitor.conf`.

 Instagram Monitor sends the alert subject as the ntfy title.
 The alert text and event details become the message.
 Existing query parameters in the topic URL are preserved, including the ntfy [`auth` query parameter](https://docs.ntfy.sh/publish/#authentication).